LazaroDamasceno/Medical-Appointments-Management-API/README.md

 ## How to run the API

-To tun the API, it's necessary to access the Swagger UI through.
+To run the API, it's necessary to access the Swagger UI through.
 Place `localhost:8080/swagger-ui/index.html` on the seach bar of the browser.

 The Swagger UI allows its user to use the API online.
 By using the Swagger UI, there's no need to install softwares like Postman.